iwanast/pomodoro/README.md

-The POMoDORo is a kind of pomodoro and has different themes for a customer to choose from and the customer can on his own choose the duration of the focus-time.
+The POMoDORo is a kind of pomodoro and has different themes for a customer to choose from.
+The customer can as well choose the duration of the focus-time.

 It is the first project in the modul "the fundamentals" from HyperIsland which was a four weeks modul.
 I used for the first time Sass and JavaScript next to HTML5.